 How to Serve?

 Serve as a light main course or appetizer.
 Also, make it a weeknight meal by adding cooked noodles or spaghetti.
-Other delicious pairings that will compliment this dish -

 How To Store Leftovers